 - Arrogant as a predator in its domain. 🐆

-16. Arrogant as a sun at noon
+16. As arrogant as the sun at noon

-Meaning: Someone whose ego is shining at its peak, overbearing and impossible to ignore.
+Meaning: Someone whose ego is shining at its peak, overbearing, and impossible to ignore.

 Example Sentences: